linkalis/GIS5578_FinalProject/Part2-CreateROIShapefileQGIS.md

-## Step 2: Manually label regions for interest to prepare for training a classification model, with some help from QGIS Python scripting
+## Part 2: Manually label regions for interest to prepare for training a classification model, with some help from QGIS Python scripting

 > Modules used: qgis.core, qgis.utils